grafana/writers-toolkit/docs/sources/writing-guide/image-guidelines/index.md

 - Use lowercase letters in filenames, always.
 - Use dashes between words; do not use spaces or underscores.
 - Do not type special characters or punctuation marks in a file name except for periods in product version numbers (for example, `grafana-9.2.release.png`.
-- Don’t use abbreviations that will cause issues with locationization.
+- Don’t use abbreviations that will cause issues with localization.
   - For example, spell out `database` instead of using `db`, but using an acronym, such as RBAC, is ok.
   - When in doubt, don’t use an abbreviation.
 <table>